bowmnath/cis-351-f22/activities/week-03-faster-adders.md

 * A'BC + A'B'C + A'BC'

 9. Write the truth table for a full adder.
+   Try to write it without looking at your notes.
+   You do not need to have it memorized -- think about what a full adder *does*.

 10. Using full adders as black boxes, draw a ripple-carry adder.